rushimok73/AWS-SAA-C03-Notes/README.md

 This could cause backend unevenness because one user will always be forced to the same server no matter what the distributed load is.
 Applications should be designed to hold session stickiness somewhere other than EC2.
 You can hold session state in, for instance, DynamoDB.
 If store session state data externally, this means EC2 instances will be completely stateless.

+#### 1.12.7 Gateway Load Balancer

+Used for security.
+It makes it possible to scale security appliances separately.
+Source and dest IP is preserved with GWLB, because of a tunneling protocol.

 ---